pkwiecien/tumitfahrer/README.md

 [![Build Status](https://travis-ci.org/pkwiecien/tumitfahrer.png?branch=master)](https://travis-ci.org/pkwiecien/tumitfahrer)

 TUMitfahrer Web App as well as REST API for mobile clients.
-Backend is written in Ruby on Rails.
+Backend is written in Ruby on Rails and uses many additional technologies such as web sockets.

 System overview
 -------------